Event Agenda

 This in-person and virtual CEO panel will to explore how 'digital with purpose' can be used to address many pressing challenges as well as unlock new business opportunities.
 They will discuss new and existing solutions, how digitization is being used in their organisations to accelerate the uptake of digital technologies optimised for net positive, as well as their future plans and what will be required for an exponential uptake of solutions to ensure they are able to deliver on sustainability goals beyond our current targets.

-Towards the end of the session, the moderator will host a Q&A and the session will close by commencing countdown to the next Digital with Purpose Global Summit where an assessment of the net positive progress and impact made by the four CEOs and their companies will be offered.
+Towards the end of the session, the moderator will host a Q&A and the session will close by commencing a countdown to the next Digital with Purpose Global Summit where an assessment of the net positive progress and impact made by the four CEOs and their companies will be offered.

 Antonio Costa Silva, Portuguese Minister of Economy and the Sea